Signed magic arrays: existence and constructions: Introduction

 \begin{thm} Let $m,n,s,k$ be four integers such that $1\leqslant s\leqslant n$, $1\leqslant k \leqslant m$ and $ms=nk$.
 There exists an $\SMA(m,n;s,k)$ if and only if one of the following cases occurs: \begin{itemize} \item[(1)] $k=m=s=n=1$; \item[(2)] $k=2$, $m=2$ and $s=n\equiv 0,3 \pmod 4$; \item[(3)] $k=2$ and $m,s\geqslant 3$; \item[(4)] $s=2$, $n=2$ and $k=m\equiv 0,3 \pmod 4$; \item[(5)] $s=2$ and $n,k\geqslant 3$; \item[(6)] $s,k\geqslant 3$. \end{itemize} \end{thm}

 Clearly, if $A$ is an $\SMA(m,n;s,k)$, then its transpose $A^\T$ is an $\SMA(n,m;k,s)$.
 Furthermore, an $\SMA(m,n;s,1)$ exists only when $m=s=n=1$, in which case the matrix one is looking for is $ $.
 The existence problem of an $\SMA(m,n;s,2)$ and of an $\SMA(m,n;s,3)$ has been already solved in \cite{KE} and in \cite{KLE}, respectively.
-In \cite{MP2,MP3, MP4} the following result has been proved.
+Constructions of signed magic arrays $\SMA(m,n;s,k)$ have been described firstly assuming that $s,k\geqslant 4$ are even integers (see \cite[Theorem 1.6]{MP2}), and then assuming the weaker hypothesis that $\gcd ( s , k ) \geqslant 2$ (see \cite[Theorem 1.9]{MP3}).
+The case when $s \equiv 0 \pmod 4$ has been dealt with in \cite[Theorem 1.10]{MP3}, while the case when $nk$ is odd has been completely solved in \cite[Corollary 3.5]{MP4}.
+We can resume the results obtained in \cite{MP2,MP3, MP4} as follows.